Overview of Portland Maine

 Old Port - - Has all the nightlife, restaurants, and shopping.
 Sandwiched between the East and West Ends its a convenient location to browse real estate.

-Deering Proper - Classic in town suburb with lots of nice single-family homes.
+Deering Properties - Classic in town suburb with lots of nice single-family homes.
 Close to Deering High School and traditionally, the best area for appreciation/resale.

 North Deering - There are nice, solid family homes in the area though its a bit further away from the hustle of downtown.
 Many colonials, with close proximity to Falmouth and the Presumpscot River, make it a desirable place to live.